ctu-mrs/mrs_rviz_plugins/src/coverage_path_planning/README.md

 Known issues:
  - generatePath() does not add heading to the references
  - getIntersection() may return invalid result due to inaccuracy of float type.
- - If critical point is not already in the polygon (i.e. lies on one of the edges), behaviour is undefined.
+ - If critical point is not yet in the polygon (i.e. lies on one of the edges), behaviour is undefined.

 ### How to use and initialize edge_t